finsweet/reverse-proxy/readme.md

 #### [Optional] Purge Cache on publish

 By default, Cloudflare adds a 4h cache to all the assets that are being reverse-proxied.
-This means that, if you publish any changes to the Webflow project (the `.webflow.io` staging domain is not cached, only the live `SUBDOMAIN_NAME.finsweet.com` version), it can take up to 4h for users to see the new changes.
+This means that if you publish any changes to the Webflow project (the `.webflow.io` staging domain is not cached, only the live `SUBDOMAIN_NAME.finsweet.com` version), it can take up to 4h for users to see the new changes.

 To prevent this, there's the option of immediately purging the cache whenever a Finsweet site is published.